remnrem/luna-doc/docs/ref/manipulations.md

 This command is only used internally, currently.

+<h3>Methods</h3>

+The `TIME-TRACK` command converts a standard EDF to EDF+C format by appending an `EDF Annotations` channel that encodes the onset time of each record as a Time-stamped Annotation List (TAL).
+If the in-memory EDF is not already marked as EDF+, the header reserved field is updated accordingly and the file is declared continuous (`EDF+C`).
+A new annotation signal channel is then inserted at the end of each record, with a fixed width (controlled by `globals::edf_timetrack_size`), containing a TAL entry of the form `+<onset>\x14\x14\x00` where `<onset>` is the elapsed time in seconds from the EDF start.
+For continuous recordings this offset is computed incrementally as a multiple of the record duration; for discontinuous (EDF+D) recordings produced by a merge operation, per-record timestamps are provided explicitly.
+The channel is labelled `EDF Annotations` (or `EDF Annotations1`, `EDF Annotations2`, etc. if annotation channels already exist), with nominal digital range −32768 to 32767 and scaling fields set to unity, as required by the EDF+ specification.

 ## FLIP

 _Flips the polarity of a signal_

 Multiplies every sample value of a signal by -1.

+<h3>Methods</h3>

+Signal polarity is inverted by multiplying all sample values by −1, correcting for inadvertent polarity reversals introduced during recording or electrode placement.

 <h3>Parameters</h3>